-Orcas and Boating
+Whales and Boating

 Few studies have been done on the impact of vessel strikes on the Southern Resident Killer Whales, however we can look to other whales for clues.
 On the Atlantic Coast, it is thought that vessel strikes could make the difference between extinction and survival of Right Whales, and in BC, boat strikes are the biggest threat to Fin Whales.
 Thirty collisions were reported to the BC marine mammal response unit between 2004 and 2011, the majority from small recreational vessels.
 Many more go unreported or unnoticed, especially collisions by large vessels, which oftentimes will not recognize the shake/impact on the vessel.
-In recent years, there has been one confirmed death of a Southern Resident Killer Whale from a boat strike.
-It is important to note that vessel strikes are not just a concern for large boats, also recreational vessels and jet-skis can pose a threat to marine life.
+In recent years, there has been one confirmed death of a Southern Resident Killer Whale from a vessel strike.
+It is important to note that vessel strikes are not just a concern for large boats, recreational vessels and jet-skis can also pose a threat to marine life.
 Many times, Cetacean are underwater and are not seen until it is too late.
 Researchers at SFU (Simon Fraser University) are currently working on a project that uses hydrophones to provide real-time data to vessels to predict the Southern Resident Killer Whales’ paths and decrease the chance of a vessel strike.

-Whale Wise Boating
+Practising Whale Wise Boating

 Numerous regulations have been implemented to mitigate boating around Whales, and there are many more actions you can take while boating in order to safely share our oceans with marine life!